Savannah State University

-Savannah State University (Savannah State or SSU) is a public historically black university in Savannah, Georgia.
+Savannah State University (SSU) is a public historically black university in Savannah, Georgia, United States.
 It is the oldest historically black public university in the state.
 The university is a member-school of the Thurgood Marshall College Fund.

-Savannah State operates four colleges (College of Business Administration, College of Liberal Arts and Social Sciences, College of Sciences and Technology and the Savannah State University College of Education).
-In addition to four distinct academic colleges, the university also offers Office of Graduate Studies and Sponsored Research (OGSSR).
-It also participates in research centers and programs at the Center for Teaching, Learning and Academic Support; Savannah Entrepreneurial Center; the Midtown Project; the Georgia Institute of Technology Regional Engineering Program (GTREP); and "A Collaboration to Integrate Research and Education in Marine and Environmental Science and Biotechnology" with the Skidaway Institute of Oceanography, part of the University of Georgia.
+Savannah State operates four colleges: College of Business Administration, College of Liberal Arts and Social Sciences, College of Sciences and Technology and the Savannah State University College of Education.

 History

 Establishment

 Savannah State University was founded as a result of the Second Morrill Land Grant Act of August 30, 1890.
 The act mandated that southern and border states develop land grant colleges for black students, as their systems were segregated.
 On November 26, 1890, the Georgia General Assembly passed legislation creating the Georgia State Industrial College for Colored Youth.

 A preliminary session of the school was held in the Baxter Street School Building in Athens, where Richard R. Wright Sr. was principal.
-The college operated in Athens for several months in 1891 before moving to its permanent location in Savannah on October 7, 1891, with Wright as the first president.
+The college operated there for several months during 1891, before moving to its permanent location in Savannah on October 7, 1891, with Wright as the first president.
 The school had five faculty members.
 Its eight students were all graduates of Edmund Asa Ware High School, the first public high school for blacks in Augusta.
+The campus was built on the former lands of Placentia Plantation, including its colored cemetery.